SantiagoPrice/head_gui_adq_pck/README.md

 3. Add the pluggin "Easy message publisher"

 4. Open the topics "/adq/reference/start" (for starting the motion sequence of the reference) and "/adq/imu_rel/offset" (for adding an offset to correct the marker position)

+# Use of PyQt in ROS: Asses if the Qt platform address is reachable by the progr,

+1. OPEN THE BASHRC SCRIPT (nano ~/.bashrc)

+2. Add the line (export QT_QPA_PLATFORM_PLUGIN_PATH=/path/to/Qt/plugins/platforms)

+3. Apply changes (source ~/.bashrc)